 Bio

-Whilst most of Slumber.'s music is sonically up-beat, they lyrically touch upon some of the darker parts of life, with emotion pouring out of every line.
+Whilst most of Slumber.'s music is sonically upbeat, the lyrics touch upon some of the darker parts of life, with emotion pouring out of every line.

 Formed in 2018 by Asher and former guitarist Jamie, Slumber. set out to create a unique blend of songs you can dance and cry to, releasing their first EP "Empty Sounds For Thoughtful Minds" in March of 2018.
 The EP was recorded in a friend's bedroom, and despite the quality of audio, Slumber. started achieving airtime on local radio stations CCR and Time.fm.
 Songs from this EP are "Fan Favourites", with Find You often closing shows accompanied by a chorus of strangers' voices.